dhillondeep/qt-collapsible-section/README.md

 # QT: Collapsible Section

-This is a simple collapsable section for QT5.
+This is a simple collapsible section for QT5.

 Special thanks to "x squared" who has posted the original code for this idea at StackOverflow: http://stackoverflow.com/a/37119983/2573127